-Visually check to see that they flash.
+If the machine is equipped with optional flashing lights, visually check to see that they flash.
 The lights should flash when the machine is set up for operation from the lower or upper controls.

-■ Hostile Environment Kit (Option)
+■ Hostile Environment Kit

-The optional Hostile environment kit helps protect the cylinders from abrasion while sandblasting or from paint overspray.
-Covers protect each cylinder rod as it extends and retracts.
+The optional Hostile environment kit protects the cylinders from abrasion while sandblasting or from paint overspray.
+Rubber covers protect each cylinder rod as it extends and retracts.
 The covers prevent sand and paint from damaging the cylinder seals and rod.